ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/LoRaPortingGuide.md

 - An implementation of the [LoRaRadio](https://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/class_lo_ra_radio.html) class.
 - An implementation of the [LoRaWANBase](https://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/class_lo_ra_w_a_n_base.html) class.

-**Note: Automated tests for LoRaWAN will be published soon.
-For Mbed Partners who are looking to start porting Lora drivers and wish to get started, please contact your Partner Lead.**

 #### Porting a LoRa RF driver

 Arm Mbed OS provides a generic API that serves as a template for any LoRa RF driver.
 [LoRaRadio](https://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/class_lo_ra_radio.html) is a pure virtual class and is an attempt to standardize the APIs across all LoRa radios.
 Mbed Enabled LoRa radio driver implementations present as a LoRaRadio.